-“I, Joseph, came from Tanzania and was raised by my single mother after my father left our family.
-My mother worked on a farm and looked after us very lovingly until she died of tuberculosis when I was 12 years old.
-I was left alone with my brother, 14.
-We were taken in by one of our aunts, who unfortunately had alcohol problems and abused us severely.
-My brother and I fled together as minors to Nairobi, Kenya, where we lived together with other homeless children and young people in the streets and collected bottles and cans during the day to recycle and sell at the market.
-Nevertheless, we mostly suffered from great famine.
-In the other homeless children I had found a family and allies.
+“I am from Tanzania and was raised by my single mother after my father left our family.
+My mother worked on a farm and lovingly cared for us until she died of tuberculosis.
+I was 12 years old and left alone with my 14 year old brother.
+We were taken in by one of our aunts, who unfortunately had alcohol problems and maltreated us badly.
+To avoid abuse, my brother and I fled to Nairobi, Kenya as minors.
+There we lived together with other homeless children and teenagers on the street and collected bottles and cans for recycling and sale at the market during the day.
+Nevertheless, we were usually very hungry.
+I found a family and allies in the other homeless children.
 I separated from my brother and wandered aimlessly through the streets and cities.
 I was not interested in education because I had learned to take care of myself.
-One day, when I was trading at a new market in Kenya called Oloitokitok, near the Tanzanian border, I met Sarah and we immediately got along very well.
-She sold second hand clothes and I helped her to transport her goods every day from then on.
-For this she paid me a small amount.
-She bought me food, and over time we became friends.
+One day, when I was trading on a new market near the Tanzanian border, I met Sarah and we immediately got along very well.
+She sold “second-hand” clothes and I helped her to transport her goods daily for a small fee.
+Over time we became friends.